 Theoretical Framework

-This study is based on Moral development theory by Kohlberg (1958) which assumes that moral development can be put in three levels: preconventional, conventional, and post-conventional level.
+This study is based on Moral development theory by Kohlberg (1958), which assumes that moral development can be put in three levels: preconventional, conventional, and post-conventional levels.
 The theory outlines the progression individuals experience as they pass into different stages of moral reasoning with maturity.
 It suggests that moral reasoning becomes more sophisticated as individuals age and develop cognitively.
-In the context of teaching religion subject in public and private secondary schools in Morogoro Municipality, Kohlberg's theory highlights the importance of structured moral education.
+In the context of teaching the religion subject in public and private secondary schools in Morogoro Municipality, Kohlberg's theory highlights the importance of structured moral education.
 Religious teachings not only deepen students' faith but also enhance their ethical awareness.

 One of the advantages of moral development theory is its structured framework for understanding how moral reasoning is applied.
 This framework provides a clear perspective on assessing the effectiveness of teaching religious subjects in fostering moral development among secondary school students.
 The theory will assist the researcher in determining whether teaching religious subjects facilitates the transmission of faith and contributes to the moral development of students.